 The secret to their success is about captivating people with clever storytelling; once an organization uncovers clarity, embraces creativity, and commits to consistency in its communication, the possibilities are limitless.

+Notably, the documentary is complimented by an article about the same subject matter from January 28, 2016 titled, “The Challenger Space Shuttle Disaster, 30 Years Later.”
 I shared this article with my students to provide background information and to ensure their understanding of both tragedies.

 In addition to watching the documentary and discussing the article, I asked my students to get into small groups.
 I then gave them a worksheet with the following five questions to pair and share: